cheryllium/easy-html-css/_lessons/12-classes-and-ids.md

 }
 </style>
 ```

+To recap, a **CSS selector** can be the name of a tag, but it can also be the name of an ID or class.
+When it's an ID, we put `#` before the name, and when it's a class, we put `.` before the name.

 <div class="try-it">
 <p>Try making an HTML page with a header, footer, and content.
 You might remember that, in the HTML section of the tutorial, we discussed a <code class="language-plaintext highlighter-rouge">div</code> tag which defines a section of a page.
 This is the perfect time to use it!
 The header, footer, and content sections should each be a <code class="language-plaintext highlighter-rouge">div</code>:</p>